STASER-Lab/InEx-Bug-A-Human-Annotated-Dataset-of-Intrinsic-and-Extrinsic-Bugs-in-the-NPM-Ecosystem/README.md

 This script reads each issue URL from the CSV, queries the GitHub REST API, and enriches it with metadata, timeline events, comments, PRs, and commits.
 It automatically handles API rate limits.

+**Closing PR/Commit Detection:** The script uses a multi-strategy approach to identify code changes that closed issues.
+It verifies that: (1) the code change occurred after issue creation, and (2) the merge/commit timestamp falls within 7 days of issue closure.
+This 7-day window accommodates workflows where maintainers manually close issues after verifying fixes or awaiting deployment cycles, while capturing legitimate code-based closures.

 #### Step 2 — Bot Detection

 ```bash